lmichaelis/phoenix-docs/docs/format/fnt.md

 Font (or *FNT*) files contain metadata of fonts for use with the *ZenGin*. *FNT* files only contain font metadata which points into a TGA file containing the actual font glyphs.

+!!! important
+    *FNT* files are binary files which are always encoded with the little-endian byte order.
+The number `0xCAFEBABE` will be represented as `BE BA FE CA` when viewing the file in a hex editor.

 Font files are structured like this:

 ```c title="Font file structure"